Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 3. Partition action: Any heir can petition the court to force a sale.
 The court orders the property sold (usually at auction or through a court-appointed receiver) and divides proceeds by ownership share.
 This is expensive, adversarial, and typically results in a lower sale price.

-Why Competing Offers Help Multi-Heir Sales
+Why Multiple Offers Help Multi-Heir Sales

 Out-of-State Heirs: Managing a DFW Property Remotely